tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 ## Step 3 - Installing Development Prerequisites
 While an IDE is generally the only thing you would require if you were programming your own small projects, modern development environments rely heavily on several applications and services that improves the overall process of development:

-Version control system: a system for tracking, controlling and managing changes made to your project over time.
-Package managers: more complicated development projects often rely on packages from several sources.
-A package manager simplifies the process of managing and updating required packages and ensuring you have the right package for each project.
-Programming languages: these will determine what languages your system supports.
-Projects will often be developed in different languages.

 Below we’ve listed several items which will be useful to have when working with Tari projects.

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)